Se habla español

 The slash symbol separates the tire width from the aspect ratio, a two-digit number.
 The aspect ratio, the profile, shows the sidewall’s height relative to the tire’s width.
 It is shown as a percentage, illustrating the sidewall’s height from the rim to the tread’s peak relative to the section width.

 A lower aspect ratio, like 55 or below, means the sidewall height is shorter.
-This usually makes the vehicle handle better and improves steering accuracy.
+This usually improves the vehicle’s handling and steering accuracy.

 Construction Type

-The construction type of a tire is indicated by a single letter, which provides information about the tire’s internal structure.
+A single letter indicates the tire’s construction type, which provides information about the tire’s internal structure.

 • ‘R’ corresponds to popular radial tire construction, commonly used for most modern tires.
 Radial tires are great because they have fantastic traction, help you save fuel by reducing rolling resistance, and are super comfy and long-lasting.
 A radial tire is made by carefully placing ply cords that are strengthened with polyester, steel, and fabric covered in rubber and arranged so that they are at right angles to the tire’s travel direction.